 Infertility and nail polish

 Is there a link between infertility and nail varnish?
 Does nail polish affect fertility?
-Studies show that Reproduction is negatively affected due to the toxic chemicals that are known hormone disruptors.
+Studies do indeed show that Reproduction is negatively affected due to the toxic chemicals that are known hormone disruptors.

 Nail polish contains a chemical called Triphenyl phosphate, or TPHP.
 TPHP is a known endocrine-disrupting chemical (meaning it disrupts normal hormone functioning).
 It is also commonly used: